 In this article, we’ll briefly review the requirements of RPM, as well as the program’s CPT codes.
 We’ll also provide an example return-on-investment (ROI) of an effective monitoring program.

 With this information, you’ll better understand RPM billing expectations and standards.
-You’ll also see how care management software can simplify the program.
+You’ll also see how care coordination software can simplify the program.

 How Does Remote Patient Monitoring Work?